sidneifjr/Progenitor/README.md

 Opinionated, for simplicity and ease of usage.

-The CLI creates a project based on the following technologies:
+The CLI setups a project based on the following technologies:

 - React
 - Next.js (with Turbo)